zilishen/documentation/content/controller/admin-guides/install/install-for-controller.md

 ---
 description: Take the steps in this guide to deploy NGINX App Protect WAF as a datapath instance for use with NGINX Controller.
 docs: DOCS-645
 doctypes:
 - task
-draft: false
 title: Using NGINX App Protect WAF with NGINX Controller
 toc: true
 weight: 500
 ---

 **Note:** Refer to the [NGINX Controller Technical Specifications]({{< relref "/controller/admin-guides/install/nginx-controller-tech-specs.md" >}}) guide to find out which distributions are supported for use with NGINX Controller and NGINX Controller Agent.